White feminism: Third-wave feminism (1990s–2010)

-21st century intersectional feminism, or fourth wave
+21st century intersectional feminism, or fourth-wave (2010–present)

-During third wave feminism and at the start of fourth wave feminism after 2010, feminists sometimes emphasize intersectional perspectives in their work.
+During third-wave feminism and at the start of fourth-wave feminism after 2010, feminists sometimes emphasize intersectional perspectives in their work.
 Despite this, some have argued that feminist media continues to overrepresent the struggles of straight, cisgender, able-bodied, middle class, white women.
 Nevertheless, in recent years, authors like Kimberlé Crenshaw have developed the theory of intersectionality, a clear opposition to white feminism.
 Rather than analyzing society from a unique perspective of race or gender, she calls for a more complex analysis of systems of oppression using multiple and overlapping lenses such as race, gender, sexuality, etc.

-An example of a view of feminism that claims that women's issues can be separated from issues of class, race, ability in present day can be seen in the work of Emily Shire, politics editor at Bustle and an op-ed contributor for The New York Times.
+An example of a view of feminism that claims that women's issues can be separated from issues of class, race, and ability in present-day can be seen in the work of Emily Shire, politics editor at Bustle and an op-ed contributor for The New York Times.
 Shire argues that feminism excludes some women who do not share political viewpoints when it takes positions on Israel and Palestine, efforts to raise the minimum wage, and efforts to block the construction of oil pipelines.
 Shire's position contrasts with intersectional feminist activists who view pay equity, social justice, and international human rights as essential and inseparable commitments of feminism, as articulated in the Day Without a Woman platform that "[recognizes] the enormous value that women of all backgrounds add to our socio-economic system – while receiving lower wages and experiencing greater inequities, vulnerability to discrimination, sexual harassment, and job insecurity".
 While Shire advocates for a feminism that achieves inclusivity by avoiding political positions so as to not alienate women who disagree with those positions, organizers of the Women's March hold the principle that "women have intersecting identities" necessitating a movement that focuses on a "comprehensive agenda".

+This notion of detaching feminism from broader political or structural concerns is precisely what Serene Khader critiques in her book Faux Feminism, where she questions the limitations of a feminism centered on individualism rather than systemic change.
+Khader challenges white feminism's emphasis on individual empowerment by presenting the Individualism Myth, which holds that feminist advancement is determined by the degree of freedom enjoyed by individual women.
+She contends that this approach perpetuates a model in which wealthy women rise by depending on the underappreciated labor of less privileged women, frequently women of color, while ignoring structural inequity.
+White feminism can conceal the ways in which institutions and men contribute to gender inequality by emphasizing individual choice over structural change.
+It also ignores the ways in which capitalism and patriarchy collectively influence women's lives.